 Whereas before, when I couldn’t focus or record something clearly, I’d always rely on generating more desire to thrust or empower the processing of detailed knowledge, so I could stand my ground and firmly focus.
 However, I then realised, this too always kept me busy in the wrong area.
 I got stuck on the border with Focus Border-Disorder.

 Plus, once the negatives overwhelmed my zone, which usually didn’t take long, this also left a nasty taste in my mouth for next time.
-You see, now I have too little desire to return to the task because a negative remembrance causes resistance and keeps me away!
+You see, now I have too little desire to return to the task because a negative remembrance causes resistance and keeps me away.

-Fortunately, for once, I had a REAL CHANCE to stay focussed and reach my goal.
+Eventually, the time came when I had a REAL CHANCE to stay focussed and reach my goal.
 Only after stepping back and noticing these interferences could I devalue the stories and not get so distracted by them, since I could now see that the overall activity ultimately led to my departure from the task.